The Etchings Press Whirling Prize

 Contest Prize

-Each winner will receive $500 and 10 copies of a broadside designed and produced by UIndy students, and each winner will be invited to participate in an episode of a literary podcast with the student judges, which will be recorded and air in 2022.
-Graduate and undergraduate students will read the submitted books and choose the two winners.
-The deadline for submission is 11:55 pm EST, Friday Sept.
-1, 2023.
+Each winner will receive $500 and 10 copies of a commemorative postcard designed and produced by UIndy students, and each winner will be invited to participate in an episode of a literary podcast with the student judges, which will be recorded and air in 2025.
+Graduate and undergraduate students will read the submitted books and choose the winners.
+The deadline for submission is 11:55 pm EST, TBD.

 Eligibility